-1 The Jubilee Bathing Pool is a Grade II listed building you can swim in!
+6 The Jubilee Bathing Pool is a Grade II listed building you can swim in!
 Named to commemorate the Jubilee of King George V, the pool is one of the finest surviving examples of an Art Deco seaside lido.
 It was badly damaged in the storms of February 2014 and has undergone major refurbishment.
-It opens to swimmers and sunbathers from May to September.
+It currently opens from May to October, but work has started on drilling a geothermal well which will provide enough renewable energy to heat a section of the water to 35 degrees.
+This will mean, for the first time, that the pool will have heated water, transforming it into an all-year round attraction.